 A set of earphones and a mobile recording studio were enough for the project ‘Playing for Change’ to kick off more than a decade ago.
 This multimedia project gathers musicians from all around the globe to launch a message: be as one through music.

 It was music producer Mark Johnson who first saw potential in the voice of street performer Roger Ridley while walking down the streets of Santa Monica, California.
 Over the years, that voice changed his life and that of many others across the globe.
 Since 2002, Johnson has been traveling the world with a mobile recording studio and video camera in hand putting on tape undiscovered musicians — perhaps a singer in Jamaica, a guitarist on a New Orleans street corner, or a tabela player in Nepal.
 After a little coaching, Johnson has them all play the same song; creating a virtual collaboration between musicians who otherwise would likely have never met.
 The resulting videos and albums have turned the project into a sensation.
+If you are trying to record or looking for the best equipment, use the VHF wireless microphone system to start recording your project.
 The first internationally acclaimed and award-winning documentary was followed by a second and third CD/DVD as the next chapters in their journey to connect the world through music.

 ‘Playing for a Change’ revisited those evergreen –yet sacrosanct – tunes.
 All songs carry the history of music and men.
-Get high on the tracks –volume up – and enjoy.
+Get high on the tracks, put on some headphones for song mixing –volume up – and enjoy.
 Do not worry if you happen to thrill while listening to a revived version of the immortal ‘Stand By Me’, or of Bob Marley’s ‘One Love’; you are not alone.
 From street corners to international stages this agglomeration of artists enchants.